Gili Trawangan West Nusa Tenggara, Indonesia Travel Guide

 Help preserve The Largest of the three gili islands's natural beauty by adopting responsible practices.

-The island relies on tourism, and its surroundings is its most valuable asset.
+The island relies on tourism, and its natural setting is its most valuable asset.

 Understand the unique transportation system on the island.

-No cars or motorbikes are allowed on the island, contributing to its peaceful atmosphere.
+No cars or motorbikes are allowed on the island, which helps its peaceful atmosphere.

 A small amount of effort to understand local customs goes a long way.